lamtranweb/material-components-web/packages/mdc-textfield/label/README.md

 Makes the label float above the text field.

-##### MDCTextFieldLabelFoundation.deactivateFocus(hasValidInput: boolean)
+##### MDCTextFieldLabelFoundation.deactivateFocus(hasEmptyInput: boolean)

-Deactivates the label's focus state based on whether the text field has a valid input.
+Deactivates the label's focus state based on whether the text field input is empty.

 ##### MDCTextFieldLabelFoundation.changeValidity(isValid: boolean)